 If you’re experiencing these UTI symptoms, be sure to call your doctor.
 It’s important to work with your care team to determine the underlying cause of the infection – as it may not necessarily be related to your IBD treatment.
 “The risk of UTI may not be the same for all biologics,” says Dr. Aberra.
-“However, if someone is having an infection that they didn’t previously have, and they’re noticing that it’s recurring often or they can’t really clear the infection, it’s probably related to immunosuppression.”
+“However, if someone is having an infection that they didn’t previously have, and they’re noticing that it’s recurring often or they can’t really clear the infection, it could be related to immunosuppression.”

-Take Steps to Prevent UTIs
+Take steps to prevent UTIs

 There’s also plenty you can do to help keep UTIs at bay.
 Start with these steps: